 Google says it will replace third-party browser cookies data collection with new technology it calls the Privacy Sandbox.
 Website browsing data will be collected at the device level using a ‘FLoC API’ (gotta love Google’s coder lingo) and will be anonymised from the very start.
 Using this data, consumers will be aggregated into 1000-person ‘cohorts’ of similar interests.
 So the algorithm will predict brand interest and purchase behaviour based on associated interests and purchase.

 For those of you who worked in marketing before Google—what does this strategy sound like?
 It sounds like the way traditional/offline/linear media has been sold for decades.
 Since the Mad Men era.
 The source of all that old-school-anonymised cohort data?
 Nielsen diaries, Print Measurement Bureau U&A studies and radio audience surveys.
-Every linear medium has its own audited program-rating and quantitative consumer U&A research.
+Every linear medium has/had its own audited program-rating and quantitative consumer U&A research.
 Google is starting to do the same thing, turning consumers’ digital devices into its proprietary first-party data collection devices.

 Mark Ritson is a PhD in Marketing and former Professor in MBA programmes of leading business schools, including London Business School and MIT.
 He is an active brand consultant and blogger, previously mentioned here.